ices-eg/wg_MGWG/selectivity/README.md

 Quick paper: Gather three matrices for each Atlantic cod stock: selectivity, weight, and maturity at age.
 Sketch and discuss the findings, perhaps analyzing what would happen if selectivity A would be applied to stock B.

-Scientists have been asked for advice regarding selectivity (e.g. ICES Advisory Committee), but so far this has not been addressed.

 ***